usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

   ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorial competitor_pkg:=competition_tutorials

-You should see the camera above bins 1-4 as shown in figure :numref:`fig-advanced-camera-0`.
+You should see the camera above bins 1-4 as shown in the figure below.

 .. _fig-advanced-camera-0:
 .. figure:: ../images/tutorial3/advanced_camera_0.jpg